In my last post, I outlined a revised definition of a “project”.

 - the 3-Gorges dam project or

-- one of the projects distributing the polio vaccine.
+- the project that developed the polio vaccine.

-A distinct outcome can be something quite small, e.g. landscaping a garden or building a child’s treehouse.
+A distinct outcome can be something small, e.g. landscaping a garden or building a child’s treehouse.

-A project outcome is discontinuous when nothing in the history of the project context could predict the outcome.
+A project outcome is discontinuous when nothing in the project’s history or context could predict the outcome.
 The outcome is demonstrably different from anything the host organisation has produced in the past.
+It could be the type of outcome or the non-functional aspects of the outcome, e.g. volume, size, or technical complexity

 Think of a builder of project homes who embarks upon a project to build a large multi-storey building.
 Or a manufacturing plant that produces petrol car engines deciding to design an electric car engine.
 Or a mining operation that comfortably ships 10 tonnes per day setting a goal to ship 1000 tonnes per day.

 Each of the items processed in these situations is “undifferentiated”.
-Regardless of minor differences, each item is treated the same.
+Regardless of minor differences, each item gets the same treatment.

 Let’s take the example of loan application processing.
 Loan applications processing deals with large numbers of almost identical items.
 Unique attributes of each application could include value, suburb, and existing loan details.